Provinces of Vietnam: People's Court

 The judiciary branch of a province is the People's Court (Tòa án Nhân dân or TAND for short).
 The People's Court is responsible for judiciary processes and trials.
 The People's Court is equivalent to the judiciary Supreme People's Court of Vietnam.

 The People's Court is headed by a Chief Judge (Chánh án) and consists of a number of judges (thẩm phán).

 Police Department

-Provincial police department is under direct command of the Ministry of Public Security.
+The provincial police department is under direct command of the Ministry of Public Security.